pablopaul/codeceptjs-slack-reporter/README.md

 ## Installation

 * `npm install codeceptjs-slack-reporter --save-dev`
-* Create an incoming webhook, see https://api.slack.com/messaging/webhooks

-## Configuration

-Enable this plugin should added in `codecept.conf.js`:
+* Enable this plugin should added in `codecept.conf.js`:

 ```js
 {